Quantum0uasar/retail-price-intelligence/README.md

 - 112,000 order items
 - 32,000 products

-Original source: add the official Olist dataset link and license/reference link here once you finalize the repo.
+Original source: the official Olist dataset link and license/reference link is yet be added.

 ## Running the Project